the-louie/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 1.11.1 =
+* Fix: Feed would not load from a cache created with an older version of the plugin
+* Fix: Fixed PHP warning trying to count string length of an array

 = 1.11 =
 * New: Added capability "manage_instagram_feed_options" to support customizations that will allow users/roles other than the administrator to access Instagram Feed settings pages.
 * Fix: rel="noopener" added to all links that contain target="blank"